Death of Whitney Houston: Autopsy

-Reactions and tributes
+Reactions

+Family

+Houston's family released a brief statement following her death:

+We are devastated by the loss of our beloved Whitney.
+This is an unimaginable tragedy and we will miss her terribly.
+We appreciate the outpouring of love and support from her fans and friends.

+Following her mother's death, Houston's daughter, Bobbi Kristina Brown, was described as "inconsolable" and a few days later was admitted to Cedars-Sinai Medical Center in Los Angeles: according to a family friend, Brown was "overwhelmed".
+Back in Newark, New Jersey, Cissy Houston recalled hearing her doorbell ringing three times with no one there.
+Not long afterwards, Cissy received a frantic call from her eldest son Gary Garland, who then told her that Houston was dead.
+Cissy stated "And that was the moment my whole world shattered."

+Houston's ex-husband, singer Bobby Brown, also released his own statement following Houston's death: "I am deeply saddened at the passing of my ex-wife Whitney Houston.
+At this time, we ask for privacy, especially for my daughter Bobbi Kristina."

+Houston's cousin, Dionne Warwick, told ABC News of Houston's death, "it's very, very surreal.
+It hasn't really sunk in yet.
+I have not had an opportunity to really mourn or completely break down, which I will do, I know that."

 Pre-Grammy party

+Clive Davis was criticized by some for not canceling the pre-Grammy party Houston was set to attend.
+Davis turned the celebration into a tribute to Houston.

 The February 11, 2012 Clive Davis pre-Grammy party that Houston had been expected to attend, which featured many of the biggest names in music and film, went on as scheduled – although it was quickly turned into a tribute to Houston.
 Davis spoke about Houston's death at the evening's start:

 By now you have all learned of the unspeakably tragic news of our beloved Whitney's passing.
 I don't have to mask my emotion in front of a room full of so many dear friends.
 I am personally devastated by the loss of someone who has meant so much to me for so many years.
 Whitney was so full of life.
 She was so looking forward to tonight even though she wasn't scheduled to perform.
 Whitney was a beautiful person and a talent beyond compare.
 She graced this stage with her regal presence and gave so many memorable performances here over the years.
 Simply put, Whitney would have wanted the music to go on and her family asked that we carry on.

 Tony Bennett spoke of Houston's death before performing at Davis's party.
 He said, "First, it was Michael Jackson, then Amy Winehouse, now, the magnificent Whitney Houston."
 Bennett sang "How Do You Keep the Music Playing?" and said of Houston: "When I first heard her, I called Clive Davis and said, 'You finally found the greatest singer I've ever heard in my life.